MasterMoritz/TypoX/README.md

 Equation Editor to convert wysiwyg/asciiMath equations into LaTeX usable code

 ## what didnt make it into the deadline:
-saving/loading of equations for the user (to have a use for the AuthGuard)
+saving/loading of equations for the user (to have a use for the AuthGuard).
+Currently the only effective Guard usage is to guard the login and register pages against already logged in users.

 need more unit tests for the equation module.